 Location: The site is about 1 h 30 m SW of Santo Domingo, near a city called Bani.
 A four-wheel drive vehicle is required.

-Description: The takeoff faces S. It is located in a mountain range forming a branch of the main Central Range.
+Description: The takeoff faces S. It is located in a branch of the main Central Range.
 This smaller range grows up to 1800 m heading NNW as it penetrates the main Central Range.

 Conditions and flight:

 This is an advanced flight.
-There is no landing field in your glide range, so you've got to be sure you'll go up.
+There is no landing field in your glide range from takeoff, so you've got to be sure you'll go up (most of the time is pretty obvious you will).

 La Job

-Location: La Job is a mountain located E of Barahona, about 3 h 30 m of Santo Domingo.
+Location: La Job is a mountain located E of Barahona, about 3 h 30 m from Santo Domingo.
 A four-wheel drive vehicle is required.

-To the S, there are more mountains and steep valleys, to the N, the valley of Neyba.
+To the S, there are more mountains and valleys, to the N, Valle de Neyba.
 This valley is a big plain which descends up to 50 m under the sea level.

 Up in the mountains there are plenty of cold humid woods, down in the plains, desert.